multnomah-county-it/librelibconnected/README.md

 John Houser
 john.houser@multco.us

+(This file looks better as raw, due to the trees.)

 This application monitors for school district uploaded CSV files in /srv/libconnected, validates and reformats the data as needed, and updates or creates records in SirsiDynix Symphony.
 Record searches, updates, and creates are accomplished via the SirsiDynix Web Services API (ILSWS).

+BEFORE INSTALLATION

+This application requires the following modules, which can be downloaded and installed from CPAN.
+Hint: sudo cpan install MODULE_NAME

+File::Basename
+Log::Log4perl
+YAML::Tiny
+Parse::CSV
+Date::Calc
+Email::Mailer
+Switch
+Data::Dumper
+Unicode::Normalize

 INSTALLATION NOTES